osstotalsoft/rocket-webapp-components/README.md

 ```bash
 bit init
 ```
-(Make sure you have bit installed - https://docs.bit.dev/docs/quick-start) After the confirmation message that the workspace was initialized, run the following command:
+> ⚠ Make sure you have Bit installed!

+After the confirmation message that the workspace was initialized, run the following command:
 ```bash
 bit import totalsoft_oss.react-mui/add-button
 ```